 When it comes to the latest, greatest SIM only deals, 2019 is a wonderful time to be a thrifty money saver.
 There have been some tariffs this year that have been nothing short of miraculous - especially if big data is your bag.
 The network leading the way consistently throughout is Three and its ridiculously affordable unlimited data SIMO:

-At the other end of the spectrum, Vodafone is doing an £8 tariff which offers 4GB data and unlimited calls and texts.
-We reckon it's the one of the best value cheap SIM only deals you can get at the moment, although the Carphone Warehouse's own network iD Mobile gets even cheaper with its £3.99 SIM for 500MB data.
-And EE is always popular because of its reliable network speeds (and, of course, its Kevin Bacon TV commercials).
+At the other end of the spectrum, EE is doing a flexible £10 tariff which offers 6GB data, 100 minutes of calls and unlimited texts and can be cancelled at any time.
+We reckon it's the one of the best value cheap SIM only deals you can get at the moment, although the Carphone Warehouse's own network iD Mobile gets even cheaper with its £5 SIM for 1GB data.

 So whether you require a SIM for a brand new handset or are trying to eke out an extra few months of your beloved old mobile, our guide to the best SIM only deals is your passport to the lowest possible monthly phone bills.